hegworks/tanim/docs/tanim-wiki.md

 - **Universally unique IDs (UUIDs)**: If you use UUIDs that are unique across the entire scene, you lose the ability to reuse the same `TimelineData` on multiple entities with identical hierarchies
 - **Name-based IDs**: Using entity names (like Unity and Godot do) allows animation reuse across similar hierarchies

 **Recommended Approach**: Entity names or hierarchical names are common and practical.
-Ensure proper error handling for cases where names aren't found or are duplicated.
+Ensure proper error handling in your [FindEntityOfUID](#findentityofuid) implementation for cases where names aren't found or are duplicated.

 **Example:**